Relationships between people change over the course of time.

 For example, anyone who has been subject to an AVO in the previous 10 years cannot have a firearms licence, unless the order has been revoked.

-Therefore in some instances, it may be important for the defendant of an AVO to apply to the court to have it revoked, even after the AVO has expired.
+Therefore in some instances, it may be important for the defendant of an AVO to apply to the court to have it revoked.

 The fact of its expiry and evidence of no further violent contact with the applicant are strong grounds in support of its withdrawal.